utah-cs3550-fa25/assignments/hw2.md

   within a line.
 Tags, but not any single tag, wrap to multiple lines.
 - Buttons and search field have the correct size, alignment, and whitespace.
+- Profile photo is correctly sized and placed.

 **Phase 5** is worth 30 points.
 It is graded on: